datastax/dsbulk/manual/settings.md

 #### --driver.pooling.remote.requests _&lt;number&gt;_

 The maximum number of requests (1 to 32768) that can be executed concurrently on a connection.
-This must be between 1 and 32768.

 Default: **1024**.